 A little ground flax meal with water can create a powerful, nutritious binder for cookies, cakes, and more.
 The same is true of almond meal!
 A quick Google search can give you exact ratios, but a good rule of thumb is to combine one tablespoon of meal with two to three tablespoons of water.

 I know it sounds odd, but that liquid that’s left over in a can of chickpeas can be an amazing egg replacer.
-It acts in many ways like egg white, making it especially great if you want to make vegan mayo or meringues!!
+It acts in many ways like egg white, making it especially great if you want to make vegan mayo or meringues!
 Learn how here.

 This works much like ground flax or almond meal but doesn’t need to be ground!
-And since chia seeds are great for so many other things (like making vegan jams and puddings), you might already have them in your pantry.
+And since chia seeds are great for so many other things (like making vegan jams and puddings), you may already have them in your pantry.
 Remember that the dark seeds might be visible when your dish has finished baking.